 ESG scores are not without their merits and benefits.
 Even critics would acknowledge that it’s good to see companies scrutinizing their ESG performance and providing transparency around their practices.

 So how should today’s businesses approach ESG ratings instead?
 The answer is simple: look beyond the scores to see if, and how, your primary stakeholders use the ratings and the data that goes into them and focus on the factors that matter most to them.
+Evaluate your current and potential ESG risks and use this as a guide for your ESG strategy.

 In many cases, identifying these factors is merely a matter of asking.
 A questionnaire or even a candid conversation can bring priorities to light.
+Consider conducting a materiality assessment to gain a more in-depth understanding of your organization's ESG risks and opprtunities.

 “Reach out to your primary stakeholders and see how they evaluate you in terms of ratings and rankings,” Owen advises. “you may find there is a disconnect between what you think is important and what they actually use to evaluate your ESG performance.
 Once you’re able to identify the information that matters most to the people who matter most, you can prioritize responses to ESG raters based on level of impact.”